Pack your bags!

 A carefully packed suitcase is important to your day to day success and vital for feeling comfortable during your semester at QERC.

-While you may imagine Costa Rica as a hot, beach destination, the weather at QERC is much more like your perfect fall day- 45-55 degree evenings and 70-80 degree days.
+While you may imagine Costa Rica as a hot, beach destination, the weather at QERC is much more like your perfect fall day- ~55 degree Fahrenheit evenings and 65-75 degree Fahrenheit days.
 Evenings are chilly, so you’ll want to be prepared with warm clothes.
 We will spend time in much warmer locations though, so bringing clothes for both types of weather that can be layered together will help keep your suitcase light.

 You can find our recommendations for what to pack below.